Interesting Facts About Rosa Parks for Kids

 Who Was Rosa Parks?

-Rosa Parks was a civil rights activist born in Tuskegee in Alabama on February 4, 1913, and lived up to October 24, 2005, when she died in Detroit, Michigan.
+Rosa Parks was a civil rights activist born in Tuskegee, Alabama, on February 4, 1913, and lived up to October 24, 2005, when she died in Detroit, Michigan.
 She was an American and the person behind the Montgomery Bus Boycott, a significant civil rights movement in the USA.
-On December 1, 1995, Rosa Parks denied giving up her seat on a bus to a white passenger as the country’s law dictated.
+On December 1, 1995, Rosa Parks refused to give up her seat on a bus to a white passenger as the country’s law dictated.
 This event led to her arrest and, eventually, court trial.
 Such an incident sparked a nationwide outrage called the Montgomery Bus Boycott.
 The movement got such recognition and stature that it was believed to be the prime reason behind eliminating segregation.

 Rosa did not have a very easy childhood.
 She spent most of her childhood on farms.